 Contact Us by Email, Phone and Fax

-Secure Messaging via Revenue Online-Revenue Online remains the fastest, safest and most secure way to communicate with the Department, however representatives are not available for immediate assistance.
+Secure Messaging via Revenue Online- Revenue Online remains the fastest, safest and most secure way to communicate with the Colorado Department of Revenue - Taxation Division; however, representatives are not available for immediate assistance.

 Phone: 303-205-6848 or 303-205-6879

-Fuel Tax (fuel excise, IFTA, aviation sales tax, passenger mile tax)
+Fuel Tax (fuel excise, IFTA, aviation sales tax, exempt fuel, passenger mile tax)

 Check the letter you received or your form for the correct mailing address first!
 Be advised that sending without proper postage or via certified mail may delay the arrival of your mail, which may cause due dates to be missed.